kate-grant/kate-grant-portfolio/content/blog/new-react-documentation-2023/index.md

 ---
-title: "New React Documentation: An Overview (2023)"
+title: "New React Documentation: An Overview of New Documentation and Design Patterns (2023)"
 date: "2023-04-07"
 description: "Learn about changes to the React 18 documentation and new education features."
 ---